 There are approximately 320 municipal drains in the Township.
 Municipal drainage is regulated by the Drainage Act.
 The Drainage Act provides for the appointment of a Drainage Superintendent and a procedure or mechanism for landowners to obtain solutions to their drainage problems.
 The Act set outs the procedures to be followed for maintenance, repair, and improvement of all current municipal drains under By-Laws passed by Council as well as the construction of new drains constructed under the Act.

 Section 74 of the Drainage Act requires the municipality to maintain any drain constructed under the Drainage Act or any predecessor of the Act at the expense of the upstream lands and roads as set out in the last applicable By-Law.
 Drain maintenance is by request only from any landowner within the watershed limits of the drain.
+Common requests handled under maintenance are cleanout of the drain (ie: removal of trees, repairing/replacing tile, silting and cleaning out tiles) and replacement of existing culverts.
 The Drain Maintenance Form is available here.

 Drain Repair and Improvement

 Section 78 of the Drainage Act allows landowners and road authorities to request repairs or improvements to the whole or part a municipal drain.
 All projects under Section 78 require the appointment of a Drainage Engineer to prepare a new report.
 Common requests handled by the Drainage Superintendent are as follows:

 - Construction of bridges or culverts